rnarayana/recursive-install/README.md

 ## Usage

-`$ npm-recursive-npm`
+Replace `npm` with `recursive-npm`

-`$ npm-recursive-npm -v` - Will print the npm version recursively (kinda not the point!)\
+`$ recursive-npm <command and arguments>`

-`$ npm-recursive-npm install` - Will run npm install recursively
+`$ recursive-npm install` - Will run npm install recursively

-`$ npm-recursive-npm install --production --package-lock` - Will not install dev dependencies, but will instead create package-lock.json
+`$ recursive-npm install --production --package-lock` - Will not install dev dependencies, but will instead create package-lock.json

 ## License